beAWARE-project/ontology/README.md

 ## Acknowledgement
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 700475.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement H2020-700475 beAWARE.